dmitrykazhdan/Multi-Modal-Training-Data-Creation-with-Snorkel/README.md

 The anticipated sequence of steps is as follows:
   1) Download and setup the multi-modal models and dataset
   2) Pre-process the dataset using 'partition_data.py'
-  3) Generate labels using 'snorkelLabelGeneration.ipynb' and image-clustering
+  3) Generate labels using 'snorkelLabelGeneration.ipynb' and the image-clustering API
   4) Train and test the models on the generated dataset using 'execute_models.py'
   5) Investigate performance using 'generate_performance_metrics.py'